 Can Macular Degeneration be treated?

-Wet MD can be treated with regular injections of anti-VEGFs such as lucentis, avastin and eyelea.
-If you or a family member has MD, ask your optometrist about treatment options that may be available.
+Wet MD can be treated with regular intra-ocular injections of anti-VEGFs such as lucentis, avastin and eyelea.
+If you or a family member has MD, ask our optometrist about treatment options that may be available.

 Can Macular Degeneration be prevented?